 This is the fiftieth and final chapter on the book of Genesis.
 In the course of this study I have relied on the Book of Genesis itself, going over every verse in the 50 chapters (1,533 verses).
 Genesis, at 50 chapters is the fourth longest book in the Bible (Psalms is the longest followed by Isaiah and Jeremiah).

 I have also relied on the work by Dr. Henry Morris called the "Genesis Record" which is a good commentary on the book of Genesis.
-In the preparation of this course I've read over 700 pages of resource material and have produced over 600 pages of handwritten notes.

 It would be impossible to review the entire book in this last chapter but, if you have noticed, at the end of every chapter starting at chapter seven I have included brief application lessons.
 In keeping with that process, I would like to summarize the entire book by offering what I believe to be the top three lessons from Genesis.